codurance/site/_posts/2016-10-16-getting-started-in-scala-on-android.md

 From now, you can run the application in the same way as any app written in Java or Kotlin.

 ##Conclusion
-Setting up Scala and SBT on Android is not as straightforward as setting up Java or Kotlin and Gradle, but can it be done.
-This opens the door to a new world of possibilities offered by Scala and its powerful features and build system.
-Kotlin still looks like a better fit for Android (easier setup, better IDE support, and smaller runtime, among others), but having the possibility of using Scala and SBT can bring developers who build their backends in Scala, or want to use high level Functional Programming features to build complex apps.
+Kotlin still looks like a better fit for Android: Among other benefits, it has an easier setup, better IDE support and smaller runtime.
+However, the possibility of using Scala and SBT can allow developers who build their backends in Scala or want to use high level Functional Programming features to build complex apps.